IDotan/FlaskWebsiteProject/README.md

 * ToDo list work both with logged and not logged user.

 ### working on:
-* CSS to all the pages so far, learning almost from scratch may take some time.
+* CSS to all the pages so far, may take some time.

 ### Next up:
 * GUI for the site start with build in option changes.